Simultaneous Cubic and Quadratic Diagonal Equations In 12 Prime Variables: Abstract

 \section{Abstract}

 The system of equations

-has prime solutions $(p_1, \ldots, p_s)$ for $s \geq 13$, assuming that the system has solutions modulo each prime $p$.
-This is proved via the Hardy-Littlewood circle method, with the main ingredients in the proof being Wooley's work on the corresponding system over the integers~\cite{wooleyDiagEq} and results on Vinogradov's mean value theorem.
-Additionally, a set of sufficient conditions for the local solvability is given: If both equations are solvable modulo 2, the quadratic equation is solvable modulo 3, and at least 7 of each of $u_i$, $v_i$ are not zero modulo $p$ for each prime $p$, then the system has solutions modulo each prime $p$.
+has prime solutions $(p_1, \ldots, p_s)$ for $s \geq 12$, assuming that the system has solutions modulo each prime $p$.
+This is proved via the Hardy-Littlewood circle method, building on Wooley's work on the corresponding system over the integers and recent results on Vinogradov's mean value theorem.
+Additionally, a set of sufficient conditions for local solvability is given: If both equations are solvable modulo 2, the quadratic equation is solvable modulo 3, and for each prime $p$ at least 7 of each of the $u_i$, $v_i$ are not zero modulo $p$, then the system has solutions modulo each prime $p$.